Central Nyack, New York: History

 Central Nyack grew up along the old Nyack Turnpike (present-day State Route 59).
 Anecdotally, travelers looking to avoid the toll on this road just outside the village of Nyack developed a path into the hills just south of the toll gate.
 This path eventually became Waldron Avenue, and a hamlet grew up around it.
 Most of the community was built between the 1880s and the 1920s.
 Outlying tracts were developed in the 1970s.

-The first night professional baseball game in Rockland County under lights, was played on June 29, 1933 in Central Nyack.
-The stadium was built by Pierre Arnold Bernard, where the current Nyack Housing Authority is housed.
-Dynamite and elephants were allegedly used to level the mountain.

 Transportation

 The community straddles State Route 59.
 Transport of Rockland county buses provide service along this route to Suffern, Spring Valley, Nyack, and the MetroNorth commuter rail station in Tarrytown.
 Clarkstown MiniTrans provides circulator buses within the community.
 The Central Nyack bus stop coordinates with Route D and stops at the Nanuet Train Station for commuters to ride the Pascack Valley Line into Hoboken, NJ.
+Hudson Link buses also serve the hamlet.

 Land use

 The primary housing type is single-family detached dwellings.
 One subdivision, Ward Drive, has semi-attached units.
 There is one garden apartment complex.
 Several older single-family homes have been converted to multiple dwellings.
 There are apartment complexes located on Pine Street and Waldron Avenue, both built in the late 1960s and early 1970s.

 There is highway commercial use along State Route 59.
 There is a small business district located at West Broadway and Waldron Avenue; this area no longer contains any businesses as of the mid-1990s.
 The community center and fire station are also located here.

 A shopping plaza was built on the wooded area north of Route 59 and east of Route 303 in the late 1980s which contains a supermarket and several restaurants.

 There is no significant industry in the hamlet.

 The area abuts Buttermilk Falls County Park to the south.
 This park is largely undeveloped, with a small parking area and three improved hiking trails.
 Wildlife include white-tailed deer, chipmunk, rabbit, and nuthatch.
 There are no schools located in the community.